Hand Therapy

 Carpal Tunnel Syndrome

 Carpal tunnel syndrome, also called median nerve compression, is nerve pressure that can cause weakness in your hand.
-You might also feel numbness or a tingling sensation.
+You might also feel numbness or a tingling sensation in the thumb, index, long and ring finger.

 Certain Chronic Conditions